Christine Duncan, Chief Executive Officer

 Socorro is the Front Desk Coordinator for the Salinas office.
 She began working for the YWCA as an on-call office assistant and was quickly promoted to a Legal Advocate.
 Socorro holds her AA degree in Criminal Justice from Heald College.
 Similarly, she also graduated from the Salinas Community Police Academy.
 She is a rock and consistent team player on our staff.
 On weekends she loves spending time with her family.

 Marisol Vasquez has a passion to help others.
 She has worked in the nonprofit sector for 11 years for the community of Monterey County.
-Born in Michuocan, Mexico, she moved to the U.S.A at the age of 3.
+Born in Michoacan, Mexico, she moved to the U.S.A at the age of 3.
 She has two children a 17-year-old son and 14-year-old daughter.
 She enjoys spending time with family.

-Emanuel Santillan, Outreach Specialist
+Emanuel Santillan, OPPA Supervisor

 Emanuel first became part of the YWCA family as a Youth Education and Advocacy (YEA) intern in 2012.
-He is an alumnus of California State University, Monterey Bay in Collaborative Health and Human Services.
+He is an alumni of California State University, Monterey Bay in Collaborative Health and Human Services.
 Emanuel has always had the passion to help others help themselves.
 As a native of Salinas, California, he has seen the high rates of violence among youth and is aiming to help educate and empower the community to help reduce violence.

 Mental Health Counseling Services

-Ana Vasquez, Director of Clinical Services, LMFT
+Ana Vazquez, Clinical Supervisor, LMFT